-Decker’s family set up a Mother’s Day/birthday tribute for the missing woman at the Junction Plaza Giant to remind people that she remains missing and to ask anyone who may have a clue to share it with investigators.
+Decker’s family set up a Mother’s Day/birthday tribute for the missing woman at the Junction Plaza Giant to remind people that and to ask anyone who may have a clue to share it with investigators.

 “My expectation for today is to help get out the word,” said Kim Nelson, Bethany’s mother, who directed the following comment to her daughter: “If you hear this, happy birthday and happy Mother’s Day to you.”

 The newest detail regarding the case is that Loudoun Sheriff Mike Chapman, who was elected last year, reassigned it to a new investigator.

 “We reassign cases to get a new perspective on a case and new eyes,” said Investigator M.F.
 McCaffrey, who attended the event at Giant.
 “There are a lot of questions we don’t have answers to and our real focus is finding Bethany.
 I’m confident that we’ll get to the bottom of it.”

 The family appears to be prepared to hear the worst, but holds out hope that Decker remains alive and unable to contact them.

 “We are praying that Bethany is alive and well and out there.
 I hope to see her again,” Nelson said, speculating that perhaps she cannot come forward because of threats against her or her family, or some other reason.
 “That’s what it has to be.
 That’s my positive optimism that she is out there.
 I can’t imagine her not being with us.”

 The day Decker was last seen, she had made a trip to Columbia, MD, to visit family and then returned to her apartment.
 She had taken a trip with her husband and their child a couple of weeks earlier, but the two appear to have been separated at the time.
 She was living with Ronald Roldan, who investigators have said is Decker, who once lived in Chantilly, was about five months pregnant when she disappeared.